Medve01/RevolutMerchantCLI/README.md

 ### Testing Webhooks with ngrok

-When developing locally, you can use ngrok to receive webhooks:
+When developing locally, you can use ngrok to receive webhooks.
+This repository includes a simple webhook listener that helps you debug incoming requests.

 1. Install ngrok:
    ```bash